antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 I'll focus on the first and second approach as the third is merely a microscopic combination of the techniques discussed by the others.

 Please keep in mind that every code base is different.
-Thus, porting is different and will highly depend on the state of your code base.
-So I can't provide you with a recipe that will work for all cases.
+Thus, porting is different and will highly depend on the state of your code base and therefore I cannot provide you with a silver bullet that will cover all of the potential cases.
 The approaches and techniques I list below will probably not always work as described.
 You'll likely have to adapt them to fit your case.

 ### General approach